mehulagg/gitlab/doc/user/project/clusters/add_eks_clusters.md

 }
 ```

-### Administration settings
+### Configure Amazon authentication.

-Generate an access key for the IAM user, and configure GitLab with the credentials:
+To configure Amazon authentication in Gitlab, generate an access key for the IAM user in the Amazon AWS console, and following the following steps:

 1. Navigate to **Admin Area > Settings > General** and expand the **Amazon EKS** section.
 1. Check **Enable Amazon EKS integration**.